astronomer/astro-docs/cloud/stable/03_deploy/01_manage-workspaces.md

 From the Workspace dashboard, navigate back to the "Deployments" tab.

-If you click into one of your Airflow deployments, you'll land on a page that looks like this:
+If you click into one of your Airflow Deployments, you'll land on a page that looks like this:

 ![Deployments](https://assets2.astronomer.io/main/docs/astronomer-ui/v0.15-deployment.png)